Research

 Sleep and Fatal Vehicle Crashes: Evidence from Sunset Time in the United States

 Adequate sleep is critical for overall healthy functioning.
 Insufficient sleep has been linked to a decline in attention and cognitive function, which poses a potential risk for vehicle crashes.
 This paper aims to study the impact of sleep on fatal vehicle crashes.
 For the short-term analysis, I explored the variation in sunset times throughout the year in a specific location.
-By using sunset time as an instrument, I found that a one-hour delay in sunset leads to a decrease of approximately 48 minutes in monthly sleep duration.
+By using sunset time as an instrument, I found that a one-hour delay in sunset leads to a decrease of approximately 12 minutes in weekly sleep duration.
 Additionally, a one-hour increase in monthly sleep leads to about a 2.4% reduction in fatalities.
 For the long-term analysis, I employed two different approaches.
 First, I utilized the geographical variation in sunset time across counties within a time zone.
 However, the results from this approach were not statistically significant.
 Second, I applied spatial regression discontinuity, focusing on the timing of sunset at a time-zone boundary.
-From 2004 to 2013, I found that employed individuals sleep less on the later sunset side of the time zone border.
-However, from 2014 to 2019, they actually sleep more on the later sunset side.
-Interestingly, traffic fatalities were lower on the late sunset side from 2004 to 2013 but higher from 2014 to 2019.
+I found that there is no consistent and statistically significant effect of the later sunset side on the fatalities.
+This paper can help in creating a better policy solution regarding DST and clock changes, as well as designing social schedules that promote healthy sleep patterns, which are crucial for both health and productivity.

 Journal Publications